deavid/lprfl/src/019A_fun_with_libs.md

  Hello world: -8688429354790802443
 ```

 As we can see it creates very big numbers, both positive and negative.
 A different random number is generated in each run.

-We could make the number positive and smaller by choosing "u8" instead of "i64":
+We could make the number non-negative and smaller by choosing `u8` instead of `i64`:

 ```rust
    let randnum: u8 = rand::random();